Breaking Out Between the Brows

 3 minute read

-It’s easy to spot a breakout, but it’s harder to identify exactly why that certain area is acting up.
-We sat down with our founder, board-certified dermatologist Dr. Sandra Lee (aka Dr. Pimple Popper), to clear things up and find out why pimples pop up between our eyebrows.
+If you’ve ever dealt with acne, chances are, you’ve experienced a breakout between your eyebrows.
+And while it’s easy to spot a pimple, it's harder to identify exactly why that certain area is acting up.
+We sat down with our founder, board-certified dermatologist Dr. Sandra Lee (aka Dr. Pimple Popper), to find out why pimples pop up between our eyebrows.

-According to Dr. Lee, the medical term for that region of the face is the glabellar area.
-It’s common for people to break out there because it is part of the t-zone — which extends horizontally across your forehead (including the glabellar area) and down vertically along your nose and chin.
-The t-zone has the highest concentration of sebaceous glands and produces the most sebum (aka oil) — making it virtually primed for producing pimples.
+According to Dr. Lee, the medical term for the region between the eyebrows is called the glabellar area.
+It’s very typical for people to break out there because it’s part of the t-zone — which extends horizontally across your forehead and down vertically along your nose and chin.

 “Our skin contains millions of structures called follicular units — each one made up of a sebaceous gland, hair follicle, and pore.
-The sebaceous glands empty oil into our pores, which can mix with dead skin cells and form pimples,” she explains.
-“So acne really only occurs where there are hair follicles — which is why we don’t break out on non hair-bearing areas like the palms of our hands, soles of our feet, lips or inside of our mouths (in our mucous membranes).”
+The sebaceous glands empty sebum into our pores, which can mix with dead skin cells and form pimples,” she explains.

 All acne starts with clogged pores: when excess oil and dead skin get trapped and then sometimes, invaded by C. acnes bacteria to form inflammatory pimples.
-There are several factors that make it more likely to happen in your glabellar region:
+There are several factors that make getting spots in between eyebrows more likely to happen:

-• Tweezing/waxing: When you pluck, wax, or thread, you are pulling hair out at the root.
+• Tweezing/waxing: When you thread, wax, or pluck your eyebrows, you are pulling hair out at the root.
 This creates a risk of the hair growing back improperly: turned back under the skin and trapped.
 This can lead to ingrown hairs, irritation, or acne pimples, or folliculitis.

-• Makeup/cosmetics: Many cosmetic products are occlusive, meaning they are likely to clog your pores.
+• Makeup/cosmetics: Many cosmetic products are occlusive, meaning they are likely to clog your pores and lead to acne cosmetica.
 Old makeup — and makeup brushes — are another common culprit, since these are a breeding ground for acne-causing bacteria.

-• Hair products: If you’re using hairspray or deep conditioning products — especially if you have bangs — pore-clogging residue could be building up on your skin.
-Look for non-comedogenic products (meaning they won’t clog pores).
+• Hair products: If you’re using hairspray or deep conditioning products — especially if you have bangs — pore-clogging residue could build up on your skin and cause pomade acne.

 Dr. Pimple Popper's Brow Acne Solutions